-The kit search page displays a list of all kits that are accessible based on your login location.
+The kit Search page displays a list of all kits that are accessible based on your login location.

 Select the checkbox of one or more kits that you want to distribute.
 These kits should be with the In Stock status.